According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 13.

 What are Oscillations?

 Oscillation is a measure of some repetitive variation, as a function of time.
 It can be measured with respect to a state of equilibrium.
-The most common and simplest example for oscillation is the motion of a simple pendulum.
+The most common and simplest example of oscillation is the motion of a simple pendulum.

 What are the three main types of Simple Harmonic Motion?